antoinepryy/TDA602-language-based-security/README.md

 ### Part 0 : About source code

-All our code is located in the `src/` folder, it contains several elements :
+All our code is located in the `src/` folder.
+It contains several elements :
 - `ShoppingCart` class, where our main function is located.
 - `backEnd/` folder, where classes that manage our pocket, our wallet and the store are located.
 - a `Makefile`, that can automatically build our project or manage the wallet and pocket text files.
 - `scripts/` folder, where we implemented some batch scripts to automate coherence checking, automatize products buying, etc.
 - `run_candies.bat` and `run_car.bat` scripts, that you can run in order to check whether or not data races problems occur.

-If you just want to compile and run the program, you can type the commands above in your shell, when you are in the `src` folder
+If you just want to compile and run the program, you can type the commands below in your shell, when you are in the `src` folder:

 ```bash
 make
 java ShoppingCart
 ```

-You will next been asked to choose what product you want top buy For the two batch scripts `run_candies.bat` and `run_car.bat` (we will talk about them later in the report) you can simply type, located in the `src/` folder
+You will next be asked to choose what product you want to buy.
+To run the batch scripts `run_candies.bat` and `run_car.bat` (we will talk about them later in the report) you can simply type in the shell, once located in the `src/` folder:

 ```bash
 run_candies.bat
 run_car.bat
 ```

-located

 ### Part 1 : Exploit your program